-(in thousands of eur
+(in thousands of euro)

-2018 2017
+2019 2018

-Securities -47 150 -15 929
+Securities -3 280 -47 150

-Foreign currency positions -407 -2 862

-Interest rate swap arrangements -346
+Interest rate swap arrangements -431 -407

+Foreign currency positions -145 -346

-Total -47 903 -18 791
+Total -3 856 -47 903

-The revaluation result of several debt securities, foreign currency positions, and interest rate swap arrangements at the end of 2018 and 2017 was negative, and it has been recognised in the profit and loss statement.
-At the end of 2018, the total revaluation result on the equity securities portfolio was negative, and this was recognised in the profit and loss statement, while the positive result on the revaluation of debt securities, foreign currency positions, and interest rate swap arrangements has been reported under the balance sheet item "Capital and reserves" as the revaluation reserve of securities, foreign currency, and interest rate swap arrangements (see also Note 23).
+The revaluation result of several debt securities, foreign currency positions, and interest rate swap arrangements at the end of 2019 and 2018 was negative, and it has been recognised in the profit and loss statement.

+At the end of 2019, net revaluation result on the equity securities portfolio was positive and has been reported under the balance sheet item "Capital and reserves" as the securities' revaluation result, whereas at the end of 2018, the total revaluation result on the equity securities portfolio was negative, and this was recognised in the profit and loss statement, while the positive result on the revaluation of debt securities, foreign currency positions, and interest rate swap arrangements has been reported under the balance sheet item "Capital and reserves" as the revaluation reserve of securities, foreign currency, and interest rate swap arrangements (see also Note 23).

-The increase in the negative result on revaluation of debt securities is related to a rise in interest rates in Latvijas Banka's major investment markets in 2018.
+The decrease in the negative result on revaluation of securities is related to a decrease in interest rates in Latvijas Banka's major investment markets in 2019, as well as the positive net revaluation result on the equity securities portfolio.